Editor's Choice...

 The album features some of "Pink Floyd's" beautiful pieces, before their huge breakthrough.

 The opening track "Cirrus Minor" which begins with the birds chirping, an effect the band has reused in the song "Grantchester Meadows" from the album "Ummagumma", released later that year.
-The song is played only by Rick Wright with the ecclesiastical organ and David Gilmour on the acoustic.
+The song is played only by Richard Wright with the ecclesiastical organ and David Gilmour on the acoustic.
 A stoned track just like the person on which it was written.

 The second track "The Nile Song" features distortion-filled guitars, David Gilmour's screaming and rough vocals and howling solos.
 A real combination of hard rock, heavy metal and acid rock.
 This is a rare piece by Gilmour and the band, in a style that has hardly been repeated.
 This song is very similar in melody and atmosphere to the song "Ibiza Bar" that comes later in the album.